iaidan/nameplates/README.md

 NamePlates
 =======================================
-A plugin to the Minecraft server Mod Bukkit
+A plugin to the Minecraft Server Mod Bukkit

 Features
 --------